DavidStewartLDN/react-flashcards/README.md

 An application for learning languages, built with React, Node.js and PostgreSQL.

 ## Project Status
 This project is currently in development.
-Users can choose between three languages they want to learn and can test their knowlendge on the test page.
+Users can choose between three languages they want to learn, add new words and can test their knowlendge on the test page.

-## Installation and Setup
+## To Get Started

 Clone down this repository.
 You will need `node` and `npm` installed globally on your machine.